Technius/scalajs-mithril/README.md

 }
 ```

-`T` is restricted to subtypes of `js.Any`, so Scala types can't be readily used
-with `m.request`.
-Of course, then response type could be parsed manually, but it
+By default, Mithril parses the response data into a `js.Object`.
+It may be
-may be more convenient to define a facade to hold the response data:
+convenient to define a facade to hold the response data:

 ```scala
 // Based on examples/src/main/resources/sample-data.json